Now you can, and for just $99.

 On the software side, Ceptor is run by ZeTOS zero client operating system (zero client means that the device’s flash storage contains instructions to download complete OS from the Cloud, once connected to the client).

 Sometimes low costs do not mean high value.
 Check out this post from KnownHost on the hidden costs of cheap server hosting plans.

 The company has also given security a lot of thought, as Devon IT President Joe Makoid explains: “Users are unable to execute software or initiate remote sessions that the administrators have not authorized.
 A user enters their username and password and is immediately up and running in their remote session.
 Ceptor devices do not broadcast or auto-discover network protocols, eliminating the need for special firewall or routing rules.
 Since the terminals have no local persistent memory, there are no threats from viruses or malicious software.”

 Ceptor is intended mostly for businesses, as an inexpensive alternative to Linux-powered tiny PCs, which aim to facilitate today’s highly mobile and remote work forces.
 The price includes one year of free software support, after that they will start charging for upgrades and support.

 Although highly innovative, this is not the only device developed for similar purposes, audience and price-tag.
-Dell has announced its Project Ophelia, a similar device run on Android back in July 2013, and Google Chromecast is much cheaper, but is designed to turn your TV into a screen that streams anything from another device; and cheaper versions are beginning to appear on the Chinese market.
+Dell has announced its Project Ophelia, a similar device run on Android back in July 2013, and Google Chromecast is much less costly, but is designed to turn your TV into a screen that streams anything from another device; and lower priced versions are beginning to appear on the Chinese market.